Information for Owners of MHT Easement Properties

 What needs to be reviewed?

 MHT easements typically prohibit the owner from demolishing or making alterations to the property without prior written approval from the Director of the Maryland Historical Trust.
 The majority of the easements require approval for all construction, including reconstruction, improvement, enlargement, painting and decorating, alteration, demolition, maintenance or repair of any structure or works.
+If you are unsure as to whether or not your project requires approval, please feel free to contact Easement staff.

 Do you have more specific design guidelines that I can use for my project?